flexmonster/pivot-jquery/README.md

 2. Open the `pivot-jquery/index.html` file in the browser to see the result.

-## Usage
+## Related Flexmonster docs

-For details on usage, refer to the [Integration with jQuery](https://www.flexmonster.com/doc/integration-with-jquery/) guide.
+- [Integration with jQuery](https://www.flexmonster.com/doc/integration-with-jquery/) — learn how to integrate Flexmonster into a jQuery project.